mciotola/fourier_conduction_instantaneous/README.md

 ## Output

 This simulation prints results to screen.
 It also exports the results to a CSV file that can be names by the user, which can be useful for multiple runs.
-The default fime name is *fourier_conduction_constant.csv*.
+The default file name is *fourier_conduction_constant.csv*.

 ## Troubleshooting